Center for Student Conflict Management - Conduct

 - Attend monthly Office of the Dean of Students meetings.

 10-12 hours per week including some evening and weekend events.
-Term of position is May-June of current academic year, with possible reappointment.
+Term of position is August 1, 2014 – June 1, 2015, with possible reappointment.
 The CSCM can be flexible with start and end dates if necessary.

 - Must be a full-time, matriculated graduate student in a Master’s or Doctoral program at the University of Rochester.

 - Interest in student conduct issues preferred, but not required.

 - Experience in dispute resolution (mediation and/or restorative circles) preferred, but not required.

 - Interest in a two-year appointment preferred, but not required.